SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-03-10-getting-started-with-monogame-using-visual-studio.markdown

 To build for Windows 8.1, you still need a few extra bits.
 Mainly the development SDKs for Windows 8.1 and if you wish, the Phone emulators:
  ![image](/Images/wordpress/2017/03/image-2.png)

-You will also need a Windows Store account to publish your game to the Windows Store as well, however, this is now a onetime low fee and then you have it for LIFE.&nbsp; Not a bad investment since it also gives you access to publish UWP games as well (see below).
+You will also need a Windows Store account to publish your game to the Windows Store as well, however, this is now a onetime low fee and then you have it for LIFE.
+Not a bad investment since it also gives you access to publish UWP games as well (see below).

 ### 5. Building for Windows 10 UWP